How to Make Your Substack Posts Perform Better

 When I audit Substack publications, a common problem I see is posts that are doing well with current subscribers - for example, open rates are high, or there are likes and comments on the post - but failing to generate new subscriptions.

 Usually, this has nothing to do with the quality of the content.
-Instead it’s because there are not enough new eyes seeing each post, or because new readers are seeing the posts but aren’t being prompted to subscribe.
+Instead, it’s because there are not enough new eyes seeing each post, or because new readers are seeing the posts but aren’t being prompted to subscribe.

 To discover whether your posts are working to get new subscribers, check the stats for a few of your recent posts.
 Here are stats for the latest post in my paid publication: